 Few really knew where Big Data had come from because it just appeared overnight.
 Like owls, snow, rumour and astroturfing flim-flam merchants.

 Some say the Gardner brought it in on the bottom of their wellies after a particularly tough night on the lemonade.

 One night, a man with a black dog told me that it was really all a load of old nonsense, dreamed up by Redwood Shore Larry, to shake things up a bit.

 Others, of the more superstitious bent, claimed that the giant who lived in the Big Blue mansion on the hill, had concocted it, from sugar and spice and all things dodgy and nice

 The more cynical amongst the population just pointed at its high priests, acolytes and bicycle boys, and had a good old laugh.

 Yet others claimed that it was a digital immaculate conception and a divine-revelation of mega-trend setting proportions that would change the face of the Lleyn peninsula, forever.

 Elsewhere, some talked of dark deeds, of wickedness, or that it was a psycho-paranormal phenomenon closely associated with the cultish cult of the badly drawn Yellow Elephant.
-A wonderful wacky, off-the-wall and global orco-centric sect that sacrificed the processing-cycles of reason, strategy and coherence on the altar of half-baked pragmatism, bodgerism and winging-it.
+A wonderful wacky, off-the-wall and global orco-centric sect that sacrificed the processing-cycles of reason, strategy, and coherence on the altar of half-baked pragmatism, bodgerism and winging-it.

-Nonetheless, some of the global villagers did express opinion that this was no new phenomenon, and that they had seen such a sinister semblance before.
+Nonetheless, some of the global villagers did express the opinion that this was no new phenomenon and that they had seen such a sinister semblance before.
 Knowledge and experience had informed them.
 They seemed to intrinsically know that a timeless feature of data is its variable volumes, its variable velocities, its increasing varieties and, because we insisted on hoarding so much of it, its increasingly expansive footprint.